Recycling Reflections for Perfect Photon Capture: Introduction

 \section{Introduction}

 Capturing and emitting flying photonic states are cornerstones of quantum optics, enabling state storage, transfer, transduction, and manipulation in quantum networks and computing platforms~\cite{Kimble_2008,Lauk_2020}.
 Early theoretical work was established by Cirac et al., proposing quantum state transfer between distant nodes via photon capture in cavities, laying the groundwork for quantum networks~\cite{Cirac_1997}.
 Experimental advances have demonstrated quantum state transfers between matter and light~\cite{Matsukevich_2004,Boozer_2007,Stute_2013,Axline_2018}.
-When given infinite capture time, an exponential growth pulse can be captured perfectly~\cite{Stobinska_2009}.
-In practice, practical constraints results in uncaptured reflections that degrade fidelity due to finite capture windows and coupling strengths, even with control of both sending and receiving nodes~\cite{Cirac_1997}.
-Hence, a perfect transfer of arbitrary single mode state is impossible with a single pass.
+When given infinite capture time, an input shaped to an exponential growth pulse can be captured perfectly~\cite{Stobinska_2009}.
+In practice, practical constraints results in uncaptured reflections that degrade fidelity due to finite capture windows and coupling strengths, even with control of both sending and receiving nodes~\cite{Cirac_1997}, and hence, under such constraints, a perfect transfer of arbitrary single mode state is impossible with a single pass.
+Similarly, exponential decay pulses cannot be captured with finite coupling strength even in the asymptotic limit due to initial reflections.

-To overcome these challenges, we propose a two-pass ‘pitch-and-catch’ photon capture method that recycles initial reflections to \emph{perfectly} transfer arbitrary pulse in the noiseless regime, and increase the fidelity in the presence of noise.
+To overcome these challenges, we propose a two-pass ‘pitch-and-catch’ photon capture method that recycles initial reflections to \emph{perfectly} transfer arbitrary pulse in the noiseless regime for exponential decay pulses in the asymptotic limit and finite time frame pulses, and increase the fidelity in the presence of noise.
 The method can also be used for photon emission, utilizing the first pass's emission to extract the remaining excitation in the second pass within a finite time frame.
 Section 2 formulates the problem using the quantum Langevin equation.
 Section 3 derives the theoretical limit of single-pass capture, while Section 4 introduces the two-pass method for arbitrary pulses.
 Sections 5 and 6 extend the analysis to exponential decay pulses in noiseless and noisy regimes, respectively.